smlhelp/book/src/concepts/mods.md

 develop good coding practices - consisting of clean, commented code that communicates its cause clearly, as well as a _modular_ structure that allows understanding what each part of the codebase should do.
-For instance, we would not want to simply dump all of our code into a single file, having it number thousands of lines - instead, what we oftentimes may do is decompose it into constituent parts, each part of which has a certain purpose, such as parsing, maintaining certain data structures, or other purposes, depending on the use
+For instance, we would not want to simply dump all of our code into a single file with thousands of lines - instead, what we oftentimes may do is decompose it into constituent parts, each part of which has a certain purpose, such as parsing, maintaining certain data structures, or other purposes, depending on the use